lurume84/bling-desktop/README.md

 Follow [this guide](CONFIGURATION.md)

 ## Development Guide
-You need vs2017.
-Checkout and uncompress third_party.7z in the same folder.
+You need vs2017 and Conan.
+Checkout and execute build.bat in the same folder.

 ## Compatibility
 Windows 10 and 7 is fully supported at this time.